Security-Onion-Solutions/securityonion-docs/suricata.rst

 Metadata
 --------

-Depending on what options you choose in Setup, it may ask if you want to use :ref:`zeek` or :ref:`suricata` for metadata.
-If you choose :ref:`suricata`, then here are some of the kinds of metadata you can expect to see in :ref:`dashboards` or :ref:`hunt`:
+By default, Security Onion uses :ref:`zeek` to record protocol metadata.
+If you don't need all of the protocol coverage that :ref:`zeek` provides, then you can switch to Suricata metadata to save some CPU cycles.
+If you choose to do this, then here are some of the kinds of metadata you can expect to see in :ref:`dashboards` or :ref:`hunt`:

 -  Connections